Protesters clash outside Colonie cupcake shop

-An angry mob of people gathered in front of the Coccadotts cupcake shop in Colonie yesterday evening.
+An emotional group of people gathered in front of the Coccadotts cupcake shop in Colonie yesterday evening.

-They wore red ‘Make America Great Again’ hats and were there to confront a peaceful protest organized by young Black Lives Matter activists who were responding to a 2017 internet report that they believe allegedly shows family ties between the cupcake shop and ‘Proud Boys’, an organization labeled as a white nationalist hate group by Southern Poverty Law Center.
+They wore red ‘Make America Great Again’ hats and were there to confront another group organized by local Black Lives Matter activists who were responding to a 2017 internet report that they believe allegedly shows family ties between the cupcake shop and ‘Proud Boys’, an organization labeled as a white nationalist hate group by Southern Poverty Law Center.

 According to organizer Lukee Forbes, he and other activists decided to hold a “mock trial” to determine if Dotts Garage, a business connected to the cupcake shop by building and family, defies county and city ethical standards through their exclusive towing contracts.
 He also pointed towards negative reviews posted online and a recent news report of a former co-owner claiming he was forced out because of his sexual orientation.